Outdoor Weddings – The Current Situation in England and Wales

 In the short term

-Approved venues will be allowed to hold civil marriage and partnership ceremonies outside indefinitely from April following confirmation on 15th March 2022 that temporary law change would be made permanent.
+Approved venues are allowed to hold civil marriage and partnership ceremonies outside indefinitely from April, following confirmation on 15th March 2022 that temporary law change would be made permanent.

 These changes have been widely welcomed by couples, wedding planners and venues as they allow the ceremony to take place in a wider choice of outdoor settings.
 In fact, 96% of respondents to the government consultation backed the law change to become permanent for civil ceremonies.